Kutinana/E7SpineAssetConverter/README.md

 ## Known Limitations

-- V2 animations with draw order changes: the draw order data is skipped during conversion.
-This may cause incorrect slot layering in a small number of animations.
-All other animation data (bones, slots, skins, IK, FFD, flip) is fully converted.
+- V2 draw order timelines are parsed and merged, but the result may still be inaccurate for complex cases with many offset changes.
-- Only supports protrait conversion.
+- Portrait conversion are fully supported.
+As for models, it can basically generate a readable JSON, but might not be rendered properly.

 ## Special Thanks